 The above information is intended only as a guide.
 For further information contact the Planning Unit of your local Council or refer to the sections available online from the Council websites.

-Hamilton City Council: Planning Guidance & Resource Consents
+Hamilton City Council: Resource Consents

 - An Everyday Guide to the Resource Management Act Series